How to Keep Teams Active: Every Method Explained

 Frequently Asked Questions

-Does moving the mouse keep Teams active?
+Does a mouse jiggler keep Teams active?

 Microsoft Teams' Terms of Service do not prohibit keeping your presence active or using tools to maintain your Available status.
 Teams presence indicators are informational, and there is no Microsoft policy against managing how your status appears.
+In tightly managed corporate environments, check your employer's own IT policy.